bitnine-oss/import_imdb/README.md

 ```

 Install [IMDbPy](http://imdbpy.sourceforge.net/).
 IMDbPy is a Python package that helps developers develop programs using the IMDb database.
 The script 'imdbpy2sql.py' will be used to import the IMDb database CSV files into a Agensgraph as a relational database.

+NOTE: As of Dec 2017, the new IMDb data redesign shifted the schema of IMDb data to be more simple.
+The latest IMDbPy version has also been rewritten to accomodate this change.
+Right now, AgensGraph's import script are still compatible with the older format of the data.
+To obtain the older version of the IMDb dataset, you can use the above command, followed by the ftp URL [ftp://ftp.fu-berlin.de/pub/misc/movies/database/frozendata/](ftp://ftp.fu-berlin.de/pub/misc/movies/database/frozendata/).
+You can obtain a version of IMDbPy that still works with the older IMDb data [here](https://github.com/alberanid/imdbpy/blob/imdbpy-legacy/bin/imdbpy2sql.py).

 [Documentation for imdbpy2sql.py](http://imdbpy.sourceforge.net/docs/README.sqldb.txt)

 Install [AgensGraph](https://github.com/bitnine-oss/agensgraph).
 We need a running copy of AgensGraph to be able to import the data from IMDB.
 [AgensGraph Quick Start Guide](http://bitnine.net/support/documents_backup/quick-start-guide-html/)